 During the final two steps, our students polish their essays and make them shine.
 At this point in the process, the essay is almost finished.
 Here, students tie up any loose ends, make the essay more engaging to read and iron out any minor typos or grammatical errors that may have cropped up along the way.
 Saving this stage for the end means they don’t have to worry about awkward sentences while still generating content.
 Oftentimes, those sentences don’t even make it into any final draft, so why worry about them earlier in the process?

-By the end of the ten steps, Wow students have an standout college essay that’s ready to be submitted.
+By the end of the ten steps, Wow students have an effective college essay that’s ready to be submitted.
 Pro students will have an effective essay after modeling our process with a coach as their guide.
 If you learn our process, you will see how each individual step takes a manageable amount of time and effort, making the college essay writing process easier to wrap your head around.

 Now that you’ve read about the Wow Method’s general structure, we’ll go through what each step actually looks like.
 Before students and pros start writing, they’ll meet with a trained Wow coach to discuss how and when they’ll complete upcoming steps.
 Along the way, the coach will help students understand what each step requires in more detail.